levinzonr/jetpack-compose-ui-arch-plugin/README.md

   - `[FeatName]Coordinator` - Main State holder of the Screen, controls the screen UI logic and Interactions
   - `[FeatName]Route` - Main entry point, tied to `Coordinator` and delegates all the Actions to it, Emits Screen
   - `[FeatName]ViewModel` - Basic implementation of your ViewModel
+  - `[FeatName]StatePreviewParameterProvider` - Basic setup for the PreviewParameterProvider to use in Screen Preview (optional)

 ## Live Templates